tsurumeso/chainer-desalinet/README.md

 Chainer implementation of DeConvNet [1] and DeSaliNet [2].
 These are the technics that visualize feature maps of each layers of convolutional networks.
-You can choose VGGNet or AlexNet as the model to visualize the feature maps.
+Currently, this implementation supports VGGNet or AlexNet to visualize the feature maps.

 ## Summary